How to cut your water bill

 | 4+ people | May cost more |

-Rule of thumb: Fewer people than bedrooms = meter saves money.
+Rule: Fewer people than bedrooms = meter saves.

-Every water company offers reduced rates for customers on low incomes.
-These aren't widely advertised:
+Every company offers reduced rates.
+Not widely advertised:

 | Company | Scheme Name | Typical Discount |